Reflections

 Lifecycle of a wave

 When a wave reflects off a surface several things happen.
 Say I have a speaker emitting a tone in a room that has acoustic panels on the walls.
 First the wavefront travels through the air and loses some of its energy by friction through the air.
 Then the wavefront hits the panel absorber as an incident wave.
-Depending on absorber’s density and material some of the sound will enter the absorber and get turned into heat.
+Depending on the absorber’s density and material some of the sound will enter the absorber and get turned into heat.
 Some sound will reflect off the absorber and bounce back into the room.
 Some sound will also transmit right through the absorber and then encounter the wall where the process is repeated.
 Since the absorber is denser than air the sound will also refract and speed up in that medium and all these events happens again when it gets through the absorber and hits the wall since the wall is denser yet!
 All the while losing energy.
 Note that every reflected wave will always be weaker than the incident wave.

 Process of a sound wave